Brandon Crawford Player Props: Giants vs. Rockies

 Brandon Crawford At The Plate

+- Crawford has reached base via a hit in 31 games this season (of 59 played), and had multiple hits in five of those games.

-- He has hit a home run in 6.9% of his games in 2023, and 2% of his trips to the plate.
+- He has hit a long ball in 8.5% of his games this season, and 2.4% of his trips to the dish.

-- In 17 games this season (29.3%), Crawford has picked up an RBI, and in four of those games (6.9%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- Crawford has picked up an RBI in 30.5% of his games this year, with two or more RBI in 8.5% of his games.
+He has also driven in three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.